susanw1/zscript/docs/spec/zcode-description.md

 ZCODE
 ===

+Note: needs much updating and breaking up a bit.

 ### General

 Zcode is a simple command-response system, designed to allow the control of Microcontrollers (MCUs) over many possible communication protocols, by either computer or human generated commands, with easily parsed responses.